isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-bunions-and-plantar-fasciitis/index.md

 The upper of ghost 12 features an engineered mesh material that has a classic look that youll definitely like.
 The 3D Fit Print reinforces the upper to provide a soft and secure fit.
 The medial and lateral sides have simple overlays that provide extra comfort.

 The upper is also a bit stretchy to conform to any foot type.
 The wide forefoot area allows the natural wiggling of toes.
-Hence, helps to soothe painful [bunions and Hammer Toes](https://pestpolicy.com/best-shoes-for-hammer-toes-and-bunions/) The midsection of Brooks Ghost 12 features a dual component that incorporates DNA LOFT and BioMoGo DNA.
+Hence, helps to soothe painful [bunions and Hammer Toes](https://pestpolicy.com/best-shoes-for-hammer-toes-and-bunions/)The midsection of Brooks Ghost 12 features a dual component that incorporates DNA LOFT and BioMoGo DNA.

 These are cushioning technologies that work in conjunction to deliver a pleasant underfoot experience while ensuring high responsiveness and longer wear period.